Skip to article frontmatterSkip to article content

 2D poses (combined translation/orientation)

 2D poses can be represented using elements of SE(2).
-As you have learned in theory, translations and rotations can be combined into a single HR3×3\mymatrix{H}\in\mathbb{R}^{3 \times 3} with the following structure
+A translation followed by a rotation can be combined into a single HR3×3\mymatrix{H}\in\mathbb{R}^{3 \times 3} with the following structure

-that for θ=π2\theta = \frac{\pi}{2}, x=0.1x = 0.1, and y=0.2y = 0.2, we have
+For θ=π2\theta = \frac{\pi}{2}, x=0.1x = 0.1, and y=0.2y = 0.2, we have the following equivalent piece of code.

 θ = pi/2